Access and mobility

 The Multi Purpose Taxi Program provides a 50% discount on taxi fares (up to $60 per trip) for eligible people.
 The program aims to improve the accessibility of transport services for Victorians with a severe or permanent disability that significantly restricts their mobility and prevents them from independently accessing public transport.

-Accessible parking permits
+Disabled parking permits

-For more information, contact our Customer Service team on (03) 5261 0600.
+For more information, please see the Vic Roads website, or contact our Customer Service team on (03) 5261 0600.